 Vaccines for COVID-19

-COVID-19 vaccines are medicines that aim to prevent you getting COVID-19.
-They make your body better prepared to defend itself against the virus.
+COVID-19 vaccines are medicines that should give you protection from serious illness with COVID-19.
+They help your body to defend itself against the virus.

 When you are given a vaccine, this is called vaccination.
 The HSE has general information on vaccines and vaccination in Ireland.